sansari/substack-backup/README.md

 Automate backing up CSV exports of your [Substack](https://substack.com) subscriber list, using GitHub Actions and AWS S3.

+## Disclaimer

+Use with caution!
+I've only tested this for personal use, and do not actively maintain this repo to guarantee functionality.
+That said, it is a pretty straightforward script in that it just invokes a browser, logs into Substack, hits export and saves the file in Amazon.

+This is not an official export tool, nor is it associated with Substack Inc. in any way.
+It's just a little hack I put together to automate subscriber exports for my newsletter, [Quick Brown Fox 🦊](https://brownfox.substack.com).

+If you do end up using the tool, and find it useful, hit me up on Twitter [@daretorant](https://twitter.com/daretorant) and let me know.
+Happy exporting!

 ## Requirements

 - **You need your Substack URL, email and password.** If you've been using the email login for your Substack so far, just use the reset password tool to create a password.
 You can still use the email login, and have this backup tool use your password.